deficollective/defiscan/src/content/protocols/liquity-v2/ethereum.md

 LQTY stakers vote weekly on initiatives, deciding where to direct that week’s PIL rewards.
 The intent is to incentivize BOLD liquidity on external markets as per the protocol’s needs.

-Stakers have no control over any other system logic or parameters.
-Both proposing initiatives and claiming their accrued rewards are completely permissionless.
+LQTY stakers have no control over any other system logic or parameters.
+Proposing initiatives and claiming an initiative's accrued rewards are completely permissionless.

 ## External Permission Owners and Security Council